 One of the thorniest issues in solving MEPs is singularity --- a \emph{singular} MEP \cite[Section~2]{Hochstenbach2012} is one with singular Delta matrix.
 They have fewer than the expected $n_1\cdots n_k$ eigenpairs; in particular, they are not regular.
-That a singular $k$-parameter eigenvalue problem presents computational difficulties is already evident in the case $k = 1$: a generalized eigenvalue problem with a singular matrix pencil $A - \lambda B$ is widely known to be challenging computationally.
+That a singular $k$-parameter eigenvalue problem presents computational difficulties is already evident when $k = 1$: a GEP with a singular matrix pencil $A - \lambda B$ is well-known to be challenging computationally.
 Among the singular MEPs, we shall impose a further challenge of \emph{dimension-deficiency}, i.e., where the intrinsic dimensions $(d_1,\dots,d_k)<(n_1,\dots,n_k)$.

-An instance where singular MEPs are inevitable is in the linearization of a \emph{quadratic multiparameter eigenvalue problem} (QMEP) \cite{Hochstenbach2012}: Given quadratic polynomial matrices
+Such dimension-deficient singular MEPs are inevitable when one linearizes \emph{quadratic multiparameter eigenvalue problems (QMEPs)} \cite{Hochstenbach2012}: Given quadratic polynomial matrices

 where $B_{ij} \in\mathbb{C}^{n_1 \times n_1}$ and $C_{ij} \in \mathbb{C}^{n_2 \times n_2}$, $i, j=0,1,2$, solve

 for all possible $\lambda,\mu \in \mathbb{C}$ and nonzero $\xv_1 \in \mathbb{C}^{n_1}$, $\xv_2 \in \mathbb{C}^{n_2}$.
 It is straightforward to generalize this to a quadratic $k$-parameter eigenvalue problem but we will only study the case $k = 2$ here.